young-sudo/phylogen/README.md

 - `bnp` - no paralogs, filtered with bootstrap, only with high split support (1743)
 - `bcnp` - no paralogs, filtered with bootstrap, 1-1 with taxa set (206)
 - `p` - with paralogs, size 3 to 23 (4187)

+## Analysis Documents

+Tree analysis outline can be found in: `analysis.pdf` and `phylo_prezi.pdf`

+>More details about the results can be found in the main presentation file `phylo_prezi.pdf`